Q: Can I meet the dog prior to adoption?

 Q: When and where can I pick up my dog?

 A: You will be given a specific time to come and pick your dog up from ISO (you will also be given the address).
-Please be aware that we are only given a small window (we share this facility with other rescues) and we need to be mindful.
-Pick-ups are typically Saturday mornings, usually between 9 AM and 11 AM.
+Pick-ups depend on transport.
 This can change and pick-ups may be scheduled mid-week, depending on transports and ISO space.
-Please understand that we do not have a place for these pups to go after they get out of ISO, so you will be responsible for making arrangements if you cannot be at the ISO facility at your designated time.
+Please understand that we do not have a place for these pups to go after they get out of ISO if they are adopted, so you must make arraignments to pick up your dog at ISO.

 Q: What do I need when I pick up my dog?